JJJayyyy/AIM_TRUST/README.md

 ## Questions or Bugs?

-You may send email to  <junyaozh@usc.edu> for any questions you may have or bugs that you find.
+You may send email to <junyaozh@usc.edu> and <mingxic@usc.edu> for any questions you may have or bugs that you find.
 ***********